StockNews.com Begins Coverage on Aspira Women’s Health (NASDAQ:AWH)

-StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research report sent to investors on Tuesday.
-The brokerage issued a sell rating on the stock.
+StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research note issued to investors on Monday.
+The firm issued a sell rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last posted its quarterly earnings data on Thursday, May 11th.
-The company reported ($10.94) earnings per share for the quarter, missing the consensus estimate of ($0.75) by ($10.19).
+Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last posted its quarterly earnings results on Thursday, May 11th.
+The company reported ($10.94) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.75) by ($10.19).
+The business had revenue of $2.32 million for the quarter, compared to the consensus estimate of $2.30 million.
 Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
-The business had revenue of $2.32 million during the quarter, compared to analysts’ expectations of $2.30 million.
-On average, sell-side analysts forecast that Aspira Women’s Health will post -2.04 earnings per share for the current fiscal year.
+As a group, research analysts forecast that Aspira Women’s Health will post -2.04 earnings per share for the current year.

 Aspira Women's Health Inc, together with its subsidiaries, engages in developing and commercializing diagnostic tests for gynecologic disease in the United States.
 The company's products include Ova1, a blood test intended as an aid to further assess the likelihood of malignancy in women with an ovarian adnexal mass; Overa, a biomarker reflex test; and Ova1Plus, a reflex offering.